uvicpraxis/uvicpraxis.github.io/gpms.md

 ## 2. Gameplay File Entity

-Definition: Denotes a video file containing gameplay footage of a particular instantiation (called a "platform edition") of a video game; also called "game capture" and "game recording"
+Definition: Denotes a video file containing gameplay footage of a particular instantiation (a ["platform edition"](#1-platform-edition-entity)) of a video game; also called "game capture" and "game recording"

 For the fair-dealing purposes of the GPFC, the video file will typically be a "clip" that is 30 seconds to five minutes long.